threefoldtech/home/wiki/v3specs/v3_alpha5.md

 ### Integrate TFConnect SSO to TFPlay Solutions

-We need to make peer-to-peer collaboration on the new internet easier and simplify how users interact with their TFPlay solutions.
-We would like to eliminate a complicated way of signing up to solutions and multiple user's existence on the internet by replacing login mechanism of emails, username and password With just a few clicks on user's TFConnect app to enable user to start using the solutions they would like to use.
+We need to simplify peer-to-peer collaboration and how users interact with their TFPlay solutions.
+We would like to eliminate a complicated way of signing up to solutions and multiple user's existence on the internet by replacing login mechanism (emails, username and password) With just a few clicks on user's TFConnect app.
 Therefore on this release, we are creating SSO backend environments for the following TFPlay solutions: Discourse.
 Mattermost, and Gitea that will allow users to sign in and start using the solutions with just few clicks.

 ### **TFChain v1.2.0**